maxi-187/maxi-187/README.md

 - **Focus:** Frontend and Backend Development evolving to Fullstack
 - **Projects:**
-  - Development of a Gambling System
+  - User Dashboard for a little System
-  - Admin Control Panel as Application for the Gambling System
+  - Admin Control Panel as Application for a Server on FiveM

 ### 2019-2020: Specialization in Lua